LITUATUI/pushevs.com/content/pages/about.md

 However, as much as I like electric cars, they are just a small part of my interests.
 This means I won’t write articles everyday.
 Instead I’ll focus on topics that other websites don't cover as much or at least I'll try to give you a different perspective on the subjects.

-To keep updated you can subscribe to push notifications on your browser by clicking the red bell in the bottom left.
-This way your browser will notify you every time there's a new article.
-If you no longer want to receive notifications just click the red bell again to unsubscribe.
-Push notifications require less work from me to maintain than a newsletter - that some readers frequently ask for.

 Some North Americans might find strange, but I use the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) and its general rules in my articles.